 Selçuk is the inaugural Barnett Scholar and has completed his DPhil in Social Policy at DSPI in 2018 with a thesis on poverty measurement in the EU.
 Selçuk re-joined the department in October, 2021, having previously worked as a Senior Research Officer at the Institute of Social and Economic Research (ISER), University of Essex.

-For a full list of publications, please see this scholar page.
+For a full list of publications, recent research and teaching activities, please see this personal website.

 Bedük, S. (2020) Missing dimensions of poverty?
 Calibrating deprivation scales using perceived financial situation.
 European Sociological Review.
 36-4.